 The entertainment company who has had a tough year due to the Covid-19 pandemic is still a leading stock to own shares in, especially at the moment as theme parks, cruise liners and stores have all been either closed, in operational or at reduced capacity for many months causing the stock to decline.

-Today this stock is sitting in a better position to buy into in 2021 before avenues once again start to re-open.
-Besides the above, Disney also has their hands in streaming services including Disney+ which has been a shining positive for the stock in 2020, with 95 million subscribers within 2021 up from 70 million at the start of 2020.
+Today this stock is sitting in a better position to buy into in 2022 before avenues once again start to re-open.
+Besides the above, Disney also has their hands in streaming services including Disney+ which has been a shining positive for the stock in 2021, with 118 million subscribers within 2021 are up 60% from its count at the same time in 2020.

 The above 4 companies are just four of many of the best stocks on the market to be a part of today for both beginner and experienced investors.
 But if more guidance is what you are needing to start choosing your shares, let’s take a look at the starting guide below.